NATIONAL BATTERY DAY

 Get a charge out of National Battery Day!
 Observed each year on February 18th, the day serves to appreciate the convenience batteries provide to our everyday lives.

 Today we would be hard-pressed to find someone in the United States who doesn’t benefit from a battery.
 Even those who live “off the grid” have battery-operated devices such as a flashlight, radio, or watch.

 A battery changes chemical energy into electricity by bringing the different chemicals together in a specific order.
 When correctly ordered, the electrons will travel from one substance to another, creating an electrical current.

 Long Road of the Battery

 While battery manufacturing for everyday personal use developed in the last 50-60 years, archaeologists found evidence of a device that may have been used to electroplate gold onto silver, much like a battery would.
 In 1936, during the construction of a new railway near Baghdad, a Parthian tomb was found.
-Archaeologist Wilhelm Konig found a clay jar containing a copper cylinder encasing an iron rod.
+Archaeologist Wilhelm Konig found a copper cylinder encasing an iron rod in a clay jar.
 Konig suggested the find was approximately 2,000 years old.

 Benjamin Franklin first coined the term “battery” in 1748 to describe an array of charged glass plates.

 In 1800, Italian scientist Alessandro Volta layered silver, cloth, or paper soaked in salt or acid and zinc into what he called “voltaic piles.”
 The voltaic piles generated a limited electrical current.
 Volta proceeded to publish his work, and we get the word “volt” from his name to describe the electric potential.

 William Cruickshank, an English chemist, designed a battery for mass production in 1802.

 Corrosion in batteries has always been an issue, but it was much worse until John Daniell came along.
 Daniel, a chemist, receives credit for developing a way to reduce corrosion when storing batteries.
 In 1820 he invented the Daniell Cell, which incorporated mercury, reducing the corrosion.